 At the top of the Properties panel, there are the alignment and distribution buttons.
-Below them, there are tools to directly manipulate the location and dimensions of elements on your design — you can change the width, height, rotation, and pin elements to the canvas, as well as modify their position on the x and y axes.
+Below them, there are features to directly manipulate the location and dimensions of elements on your design — you can change the width, height, rotation, and modify their position on the x and y axes.

 Alignment is the arrangement of elements along a common vertical or horizontal axis.
 The align and distribute feature is at the top of the Properties panel.
 When a single layer is selected, it will be aligned to the canvas.
 In the case of multiple layers, they will be aligned among themselves.
 For example, when aligning elements to the left, everything will move to match the left-most element.

 - Align right – click Align right or use the shortcut

 - Align left – click Align left or use